dojo/dapi/README.md

 You want to use this if:
 ----------------------------
-* You want to host the DOJO API documentation yourself.
+* You want to host the Dojo API documentation yourself.
-* You want to host and display your own API documentation as well as the DOJO API docs.
+* You want to host and display your own API documentation as well as the Dojo API docs.
 * You can't host a node.js app server to view API documentation.
    * dapi can generate static html so you can host the API documentation through apache etc instead  (without PHP).
 * You want to *brand* the API viewer for your own needs, or even completely alter markup generation to something entirely different.